Bob Geigel

 Robert Frederick Geigel (October 1, 1924 – October 30, 2014) was an American professional wrestling promoter and professional wrestler.
-He operated the Kansas City, Missouri-based Heart of America Sports Attractions promotion from 1963 to 1986, and served three terms as the president of the National Wrestling Alliance from 1978 to 1980, 1982 to 1985, and 1986 to 1987.
+He operated the Kansas City, Missouri-based Heart of America Sports Attractions promotion from 1963 to 1986, and served three terms as the president of the National Wrestling Alliance from 1978 to 1980, from 1982 to 1985, and finally from 1986 to 1987.

 Early life

 Geigel was born on October 1, 1924, in Algona, Iowa to Frederick Samuel and Leota May Geigel.
 He attended Algona High School, graduating in 1942.
 After graduating, Geigel enlisted in the United States Navy.
 He served in the Asiatic-Pacific Theater of World War II as a Seabee.

-After leaving the Navy, Geigel began studying in the University of Iowa in 1946.
+After leaving the navy, Geigel began studying in the University of Iowa in 1946.
 He graduated in 1950 with a degree in physical education.
 Geigel was a champion amateur wrestler during his college years, coming in third place during the 1948 NCAA Championships in the 191 lb weight division.
+After graduating, Geigel considered trying out for the Chicago Cardinals before deciding to become a professional wrestler.

 Professional wrestling career

 Geigel was recruited into professional wrestling by Alphonse Bisigniano.
 He debuted in 1950 in Texas.
-Wrestling primarily in Pinkie George's Midwest Wrestling Association out of Kansas City, and also in Amarillo, Texas, Geigel generally played the part of the "heel" or antagonist.
+Wrestling primarily in Pinkie George's Midwest Wrestling Association out of Kansas City, Missouri, and also in Amarillo, Texas, Geigel generally played the part of the "heel" or antagonist.
 He became a full-time professional wrestler in 1952.
 Though he was generally introduced as being from Algona, Iowa, he was billed as "Texas" Bob Geigel.
-He also wrestled as A-Bomber while working under a mask in Amarillo.
+He also wrestled as "A-Bomber" while working under a mask in Amarillo.

 Geigel frequently held tag team championships in his home promotion, holding the NWA Central States World Tag Team Championship four times, and the NWA North American Tag Team Championship (Central States version) nine times.
 Geigel had a long-standing feud with former tag team partner Bob Brown in Kansas City.
 He officially retired from the ring in 1976, but continued to wrestle sporadically in the 1980s.